neelsmith/browsable-mss/about.md

 With removable storage in the terabyte range affordable many individual users,  convenient tools like Ryan Baumann's downloading utilities [iiif-dl](https://github.com/ryanfb/iiif-dl) and [dzi-dl](https://github.com/ryanfb/dzi-dl), and a solid infrastructure for packaging specialized packages in Docker images, it's straightforward to create a citable facsimile edition.

-In posts on this web site, I'll document the steps taken to create citable facsimile editions from different freely available sources.
+In the [data section](./data/) of this web site, I document the steps taken to create citable facsimile editions from different freely available sources of images, and link to accompanying catalogs of images and codex pages in simple delimited-text files.

+Like the facsimiles, the documentation of data sources is organized in subdirectories corresponding to URN components.
+For information on how to download images from the British Museum, the URL is therefore <https://browsable-mss.netlify.app/data/citebl>, and for the Homer Multitext project it is <https://browsable-mss.netlify.app/data/hmt>.